keyboardio/Kaleidoscope/README.md

 ## Plugin methods

 The plugin provides one object, `OneShot`, which implements both one-shot modifiers and one-shot layer keys.
-It has the following methods and properties:
+It has the following methods:

 ### `.isActive()`